Barrytown Flats: Mining

+Gold

 Gold was first extracted on the Barrytown Flats by small-scale "black-sanding", passing the sand through a sluice box and allowing the gold to settle.
 Later, in the 1880s and 1900s, water was carried from Canoe Creek to the coast by wooden water races and a 31/2 mile pipe and used to sluice the lagoon for gold.
 Later mining used gold dredges, floating motorised structures which processed large quantities of sand and left rows of tailings.

 Gold dredging was conducted from the 1930s up to 1948 by a succession of companies: NZ Gold Options (1931–32), NZ Prospecting and Mining Ltd (1935–37), Whites Electric Dredging Company (1936–41), and Barrytown Dredging Company Ltd (1947–45).

+Mineral sands

 From 1966 interest turned to ilmenite, a mineral containing titanium dioxide, used in the production of white paint.
 The estimated 6.9 megatonnes of ilmenite at Barrytown is the largest deposit in New Zealand, although the titanium dioxide content is low by world standards.
 Exploration and mining proposals were put forward by various companies including North Broken Hill Peko Ltd (North Ltd from 1994).
 In August 2000 Rio Tinto Ltd acquired North Ltd, the company Westland Ilmenite Ltd, and the Barrytown project.
 Rio Tinto intended to mine ilmenite, and built a four-storey plant north of Barrytown, but decided the project was uneconomic and put the project into 'care and maintenance' mode in 1994.
 The land was officially gifted to the Punakaiki Coastal Restoration Project in 2010.

 In 2021 Australian-owned Barrytown Joint Ventures Ltd applied for consents to mine ilmenite, gold, and garnet on 115 ha of private land between Canoe Creek and Deverys Creek.
 Over 15 years up to 156,000 tonnes of sand per year—5,000 tonnes per week—would be extracted to a depth of 10–15 m, 24 hours a day, and processed on site, with up to 200 truckloads per week of ore being transported to Westport or Greymouth for export.
 Although the public were excluded from making a submission, with only a handful of "affected parties" allowed to respond, all but one of the submissions (from Fish and Game, DOC, neighbours, and Ngāti Waewae) opposed the proposed mine; Ngāti Waewae later withdrew their objection.
-Locals had expressed concerns about noise, light pollution, heavy vehicle traffic, and tāiko being attracted to lights.
+Locals had expressed concerns about noise, light pollution, heavy vehicle traffic, and the endangered Westland petrel (tāiko) being at risk because of attraction to lights.
 In February 2022, the Grey District Council and the West Coast Regional Council declined the application, citing environmental concerns, including the potential effects on sensitive waterways and the risks to tāiko from vehicle activity and lights associated with the mining project.